SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 * **Left Nav Bar.** Recommended when you are familiar with the content and need to quickly share with another user.
 * **Library.** Recommended when you need a detailed view of the content, who created it, and when it was last modified.

-For walkthrough instructions, go to the [Share Content] (../Manage/Content_Sharing/Share-Content.md "Share Content") page.
+For walkthrough instructions, go to the [Share Content](../manage/content-sharing/share-content.md) page.

 ### View content that is shared with you